Spirituality

 Meditation

-This involves training the mind to block out other thoughts, have complete focus and be still.
-There are many different methods of meditation, some people prefer complete silence, whilst others will use music or a guided meditation track.
-Some meditate regularly, whilst others use it as a form of stress relief when required.
+Meditation includes a range of practices that involve focusing attention or becoming more aware of thoughts, feelings, sensations or the present moment.
+There are many different methods of meditation; some people prefer complete silence, while others will use music or a guided meditation track.
+Some meditate regularly, while others use it as a form of stress relief when required.

 Prayer

 Prayer can relate to specific religions, with specific prayers, conventions of praying, and a higher power or God to pray to.
-Others may choose to pray to a nondescript higher power or being, or to the universe.
+Others may choose to pray to a higher power or being that isn't associated with a particular religion, or to the universe.

 Yoga

 Being able to explore different ideas and beliefs without judgement can be hugely rewarding.
 Working with a counsellor can allow you to explore your sense of spirituality or ask existential questions, such as 'What happens after death?' or 'Why am I here?'.
-Additionally, spiritual counselling can play a particularly useful role in helping with emotional traumas or overcoming grief.
+Spiritual counselling may also offer space to explore spirituality alongside experiences such as trauma, loss or grief.

 These include:

-• Philosophy - some may use a set of philosophies to live their life by, for example, the seven principles of spiritualism, or Instructions for Life by the Dalai Lama.
+• Philosophy – some may use a set of philosophies to live their life by, for example, the seven principles of spiritualism.

 • The human aura and colours – reading auras and analysing what the colours of auras represent.